-5.2.5 Expert install, rescue mode, automated install
+5.2.9 Expert install, rescue mode, automated install

 Expert, Rescue, and Automated installation choices are also available with accessibility support.
-To access them, one has to first enter the "Advanced options" submenu from the boot menu by typing a.
+To access them, one has to first enter the "Advanced options" submenu from the boot menu by typing $\mathbf{a}$ .
 When using a BIOS system (the boot menu will have beeped only once), this has to be followed by Enter; for UEFI systems (the boot menu will have beeped twice) that must not be done.
-Then, to enable speech synthesis, s can optionally be pressed (followed again by Enter on BIOS systems but not on UEFI systems).
-From there, various shortcuts can be used: \mathbf{x} for expert installation, \mathbf{r} for rescue mode, or a for automated installation.
+Then, to enable speech synthesis, $\mathbf{s}$ can optionally be pressed (followed again by Enter on BIOS systems but not on UEFI systems).
+From there, various shortcuts can be used: $\mathbf{x}$ for expert installation, $\mathbf{r}$ for rescue mode, or $\mathbf{a}$ for automated installation.
 Again these need to be followed by Enter when using a BIOS system.

-The automated install choice allows to install Debian completely automatically by using preseeding, whose source can be entered after accessibility features get started.
-Preseeding itself is documented in Appendix B.
+The automated install choice allows to install Debian completely automatically by using preseding, whose source can be entered after accessibility features get started.
+Preseding itself is documented in Appendix B.

-5.2.6 Accessibility of the installed system
+5.2.10 Accessibility of the installed system